-Leverage ratio framework as at 31 December 2020 HK\$'000 1 Total consolidated assets as per published financial statements 38,744,506 2 Adjustment for investments in banking, financial, insurance or commercial entities that are consolidated for accounting purposes but outside the scope of regulatory consolidation (9,665,336) 3 Adjustment for fiduciary assets recognised on the balance sheet pursuant to the applicable accounting framework but excluded from the LR exposure measure 4 Adjustment for derivative financial contracts 53,591 5 Adjustment for SFTs (i.e. repos and similar secured lending) 6 Adjustment for off-balance sheet items(i.e. conversion to credit equivalent amounts of off-balance sheet exposures) 379,113 6a Adjustment for specific and collective provisions that are allowed to be excluded from exposure measure - 7 Other adjustment (349,746) 8 Leverage ratio exposure measure 29,162,128
+Leverage ratio framework as at 31 December 2023 HK\$'000 1 Total consolidated assets as per published financial statements 32,791,331 2 Adjustment for investments in banking, financial, insurance or commercial entities that are consolidated for accounting purposes but outside the scope of regulatory consolidation (2,393) 2a Adjustment for securitised exposures that meet the operational requirements for the recognition of risk transference 3 Adjustment for fiduciary assets recognised on the balance sheet pursuant to the applicable accounting framework but excluded from the LR exposure measure 3a Adjustments for eligible cash pooling transactions 4 Adjustment for derivative contracts 119,303 5 Adjustment for SFTs (i.e. repos and similar secured lending) 59,060 6 Adjustment for off-balance sheet items(i.e. conversion to credit equivalent amounts of off-balance sheet exposures) 868,778 6a Adjustments for prudent valuation adjustments and specific and collective provisions that are allowed to be excluded from exposure measure - 7 Other adjustments (303,343) 8 Leverage ratio exposure measure 33,532,736